vsouza/awesome-ios/README.md

 - [UITestHelper](https://github.com/evermeer/UITestHelper) - UITest helper library for creating readable and maintainable tests.
 - [ViewInspector](https://github.com/nalexn/ViewInspector) - Runtime inspection and unit testing of SwiftUI views
 - [AutoMate](https://github.com/PGSSoft/AutoMate) - XCTest extensions for writing UI automation tests.
-- [Marathon](https://github.com/MarathonLabs/marathon) - Fast, platform-independent test runner focused on performance and stability execute tests.
+- [Marathon runner](https://github.com/MarathonLabs/marathon) - Fast, platform-independent test runner focused on performance and stability execute tests.
-- [Marathon Cloud](https://marathonlabs.io) - Cloud based test runner that promises to execute any number of tests in 15 minutes.
+- [Marathon Cloud](https://marathonlabs.io) - Cloud version of Marathon runner that promises to execute any number of tests in 15 minutes.

 ### Other Testing
 - [NaughtyKeyboard](https://github.com/Palleas/NaughtyKeyboard) - The Big List of Naughty Strings is a list of strings which have a high probability of causing issues when used as user-input data.
 This is a keyboard to help you test your app from your iOS device.